 The top 5 competitors this year were Martin Fitzwater, Chris Bumstead, Shaun Claurida, Matthias Hollweck, and Horse Marcello.
 Earlier this year Chris Bumstead took 1st place in Men’s Classic Physique in the Olympia before announcing his retirement and that he would compete in the Open Division for the first time for his last show.

-In Bodybuilding, competitors battle it out by going through the routine, which is usually 8 different poses, Cbum looked better than Fitzwater for like 3 poses due to his elusive x shape along with a narrow waist, and his extremely high standard for conditioning.
+In Bodybuilding, competitors battle it out by going through the routine, which is usually 8 different poses, Cbum looked better than Fitzwater for 3 poses due to his elusive x shape along with a narrow waist, and his extremely high standard for conditioning.
 But Fitzwater’s quads, hams, arms, traps, erectors, chest, delts, back, and calves are bigger and he overall literally has like 25 pounds of muscle on Cbum.

-Senior Ishaan Pandey shares his thoughts on the show, “I think competitions foster a healthy environment for people to come out, compete and turn what they have trained and prepared for into something, and i definitely think Cbum would have won in a less competitive environment, but open and classic are 2 different divisions for a reason.”
+Senior Ishaan Pandey shares his thoughts on the show, “I think competitions foster a healthy environment for people to come out, compete, and turn what they have trained and prepared for into something, and i definitely think Cbum would have won in a less competitive environment, but open and classic are 2 different divisions for a reason.”

 One of the most significant aspects of the Prague Pro is its role as an Olympia qualifier.
 The top finishers earn coveted points or direct qualification to compete in the Mr. Olympia contest, the pinnacle of bodybuilding excellence.
 These stakes raise the intensity of the Prague Pro, as athletes know the path to the sport’s ultimate stage often runs through this competition.